Counting submodules of a module over a noetherian commutative ring: Introduction

-When $A$ has Krull dimension $\le 1$, (A2) becomes superfluous in Theorem \ref{main}, and in this easier setting the special case $A=\mathbf{Z}$ was obtained by Boyer \cite{Boy}.
+When $A$ has Krull dimension $\le 1$, Property {\LL} becomes an empty condition, and thus becomes superfluous in Theorem \ref{main}, which then simplifies to an easier statement closer to that of Proposition \ref{pidcase}.

 A refinement of the problem consists in describing the topological type (and not only the cardinality) of the space $\Sub_A(M)$ of submodules of an $A$-module $M$, viewed as a closed (and thus compact) subset of the power set $2^M$.
-This task was carried out \begin{itemize} \item In \cite{Co}, restricting to finitely generated modules; \item in \cite{CGP2}, restricting to $A=\mathbf{Z}$ but with no finite generation assumption. \end{itemize} It would be interesting to carry this task over for an arbitrary module over a finitely generated (commutative) ring; Theorem \ref{main} is a first step towards this direction, as well as Corollary \ref{exisola}, which says in particular that in this case, $\Sub_A(M)$ has an isolated point if and only of $M$ is minimax.
+This task was carried out \begin{itemize} \item In \cite{Co}, restricting to finitely generated modules; \item in \cite{CGP2}, restricting to $A=\mathbf{Z}$ but with no finite generation assumption. \end{itemize} It would be interesting to carry this task over for an arbitrary module over a finitely generated (commutative) ring.
+Theorem \ref{main} is a first step towards this direction, as well as Corollary \ref{exisola}, which says in particular that in this case, $\Sub_A(M)$ has an isolated point if and only of $M$ is minimax.

-When $A$ is an arbitrary noetherian ring, conditions (A1)-(A2)-(A3) still make sense.
-Using refinements of the proof of Theorem \ref{main}, we can prove (Proposition \ref{nosca}) that they imply that the space of submodules of $M$, endowed with the topology of inclusion in the compact space $2^M$, is scattered.
-(Recall that a topological space is scattered if every non-empty subset has an isolated point; for a compact Hausdorff space this is equivalent to being countable.)
-We do not know whether the converse holds.
+Recall that a topological space is scattered if every non-empty subset has an isolated point; for a compact Hausdorff space this is equivalent to being countable.
+Using refinements of the proof of Theorem \ref{main}, we can prove (Proposition \ref{nosca}) that if $\Sub_A(M)$ is scattered, then $M$ is minimax and satisfies Properties {\LL} and {\LLL}.
+We do not know whether the converse holds (if true, it would provide a generalization of Theorem \ref{main} without the assumption that $A$ is countable).

-On the other hand, the question of the cardinality is, in my opinion, less interesting when $A$ is uncountable.
+In view of Remark \ref{unconcase}, the question of the cardinality is, in my opinion, less interesting when $A$ is uncountable.
 In general, it should involve a discussion on the cardinality of simple $A$-modules.
-Let us however mention a special case, which includes, in particular, all noetherian algebras that are countably generated over a field.
+See however Theorem \ref{prop3} below.
 Before stating it, we need the following definition: we say that an $A$-module is {\em meager} if it does not admit $S^2$ as a subquotient for any simple $A$-module $S$.

-We have the following structural result, see \S\ref{s_meager}, notably Proposition \ref{assdis2} and Theorem \ref{meager_stru}.
-Recall that two ideals $I,J$ of $A$ are disjoint if $I+J=A$.
+Let us now provide a structural result for meager modules.
+Recall that two ideals $I,J$ of $A$ are disjoint if $I+J=A$; another terminology is ``comaximal".
 The following theorem shows that, in the commutative noetherian case, there are very strong restrictions on the possible structure of meager modules.